hybridsjs/hybrids/README.md

 > 🏅One of the four nominated projects to the **"Breakthrough of the year"** category of [Open Source Award](https://osawards.com/javascript/) in 2019

-**Hybrids** is a UI library for creating [Web Components](https://www.webcomponents.org/) with a strong declarative and functional approach based on plain objects and pure functions.
+**Hybrids** is a UI library for creating [web components](https://www.webcomponents.org/) with strong declarative and functional approach based on plain objects and pure functions.

 * **The simplest definition** — just plain objects and pure functions - no `class` and `this` syntax
 * **No global lifecycle** — independent properties with own simplified lifecycle methods